SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 ::

    !########################################################################################!
    !
-Excercise 01: Ground state of C2H2 molecule                                            !
+Excercise 04: Ground state of crystalline silicon(periodic solids)                     !
    !----------------------------------------------------------------------------------------!
    ! * The detail of this excercise is expained in our manual(see chapter: 'Exercises').    !
    !
 The manual can be obtained from: https://salmon-tddft.jp/documents.html              !